zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 ## Task 4: Understand Data, Download Samples, Prepare data, Create Project
-In this task, we will discuss the data requirements and data formats required by our APIs through some examples.
-Forecasting service provides an AutoML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
-For this, there are some data validations and data format requirements that the input data must satisfy.
+OCI forecasting service provides an AutoML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
+There are some data validations and data format requirements that the input data must satisfy.

 **Data Validations**